maxlambertini/scravellerchargen/scraveller_eng.typ

 #scraveller-logo

 #let th(body) = {
-  set text(fill: rgb("#800000"), font: "Black Wolf",  size:12pt, weight: 700)
+  set text(fill: rgb("#800000"), font: "Tomorrow",  size:12pt, weight: 800)
   [ #body ]
 }
 #set text(lang: "en", size: 9pt)

-#v(1fr)
+#v(12pt)

+#block(width: 100%, [
+  #set align(center)
+  #set text(fill: rgb("#800000"), font: "Tomorrow",  size:16pt, weight: 800)
+  Sentients of the Known Universe
+])

+#v(24pt)

 #grid(
-  columns: (1fr, 1fr),
+  columns: (1fr, 1fr, 1fr),
-  gutter: 5mm,
+  gutter: 2mm,
   [ #image("pics/insettone01.jpeg",width: 100%) ],
   [ #image("pics/scientist01.jpeg",width: 100%) ],
   [ #image("pics/scout02.jpeg",width: 100%) ],
   [ #image("pics/spacescout.jpeg",width: 100%) ],
+  [ #image("pics/pilota_01.jpg",width: 100%) ],
+  [ #image("pics/pirata_01.jpg",width: 100%) ],
+  [ #image("pics/pirata_02.jpg",width: 100%) ],
+  [ #image("pics/scout_04.jpg",width: 100%) ],
+  [ #image("pics/tech05.jpg",width: 100%) ],
 )

-#v(1fr)
+#v(24pt)

+#set text(size: 11pt)
-#th[Species].
-Humans started spreading in the 'verse more than three millennia ago, and soon met other starfaring species.
-With some of them contact was peaceful and uneventful; with some others, it led to conflicts.
-Moreover, humans themselves tinkered with their own DNA and soon generated their own related but different species: related enough to be interfertile (with some help), distinct enough to resemble something... other.
-These are the most notable ones.
+*Humans started spreading in the Known Universe more than three millennia ago*, and soon met other kind of sentients, some starfaring, some other not.
+First contacts were sometimes peaceful and uneventful, but usually led to strife and conflicts.
+While humans have learned to live among the "aliens", traces of past wars still remain.
+Moreover, humans themselves tinkered with their own DNA and soon generated their own related but different species: related enough to be somewhat interfertile, distinct enough to resemble something... other.
+These are the most notable species populating the Known Universe.

-#colbreak()
+#set text(size: 9pt)

 #th[Baseline Humans] Direct, unprocessed descendants of the _homo sapiens_ stock.
 Granted, centuries of slightly different gravities, suns, day lenghts and radiation level forced different evolution paths that are being studies in a lot of universities, but from a biological standpoint of view baseline humans are still considered a species in itself.
 Politically most of baseline humans swear allegiance to the *Terran Hegemony* (a powerful but extremely conservative polity), but at least 20% of them set out to remote colonies outside the main polities in the local arm.